-As COVID-19 continues to take its toll, taking measures to strengthen your immune system would be a wise strategy as a strong immune system is your No. 1 defense against all types of infections, both viral and bacterial, and the nutraceuticals discussed in this article can all aid you in that effort.
+As COVID-19 continues to take its toll, taking measures to strengthen your immune system would be a wise strategy as a strong immune system is your No. 1 defense against all types of infections, both viral and bacterial, and the essential nutrition discussed in this article can all aid you in that effort.

-The novel coronavirus, COVID-19, has infected thousands worldwide, raising fear and anxiety among the general population.
+COVID-19, has infected thousands worldwide, raising fear and anxiety among the general population.
 There’s still an air of mystery surrounding this illness, but one thing’s for sure — like other viral infections, practicing proper hygiene and bolstering your immune system are essential to safeguard your health.

 “In a compelling article27 in Progress in Cardiovascular Diseases … Mark McCarty of the Catalytic Longevity Foundation, San Diego, CA, USA, and James DiNicolantonio, PharmD, a cardiovascular research scientist at Saint Luke’s Mid America Heart Institute, Kansas City, MO, propose that certain nutraceuticals may help provide relief to people infected with encapsulated RNA viruses such as influenza and coronavirus …